Learn our story, from the beginning and into the future.

 Lisa A. WischmeierRead Bio

 Lisa joined the firm in July, 2002.
 She grew up in the Sauers area, attended St. John’s Lutheran Church, Sauers and graduated from Brownstown Central High School.
 She now resides in the Wegan area and is a member of St. Paul Lutheran Church, Wegan.
 Lisa is the daughter of Leland and Lois Nierman of Brownstown.
 She married Greg Wischmeier and they are the parents of two children: Lindsey (Clint) Sterling and Kyle Wischmeier.
 They are proud grandparents of Lynleigh Ann Sterling.
 Mrs. Wischmeier never dreamed that she would work at a funeral home; however, Lisa loves her job because she has a passion of caring for and helping people in their time of need.

 A lifelong resident of Jackson County, Luke became the newest full time member of Spurgeon Funeral Home in 2015.
-He has grown up in Jackson Co. his entire life.
-Luke is the son of Mark and Jane Nolting.
-Luke has 2 sisters, Kelsey (22) and Katy (20).
+Luke is married to Caitlin (Conrad) Nolting.
+He is the son of Mark and Jane Nolting and has 2 sisters, Kelsey (22) and Katy (20).
 After graduating from Seymour High School he attended Purdue University and earned a degree in Business Management.
-Luke went to mortuary school in 2015 at Mid – America Funeral College.
-Mr. Nolting is a member of Immanuel Lutheran Church, Seymour.
-He is heavily involved in the community as a Board Member for Jackson County United Way, Schneck Hospital Planned gifts committee, and Brownstown Ewing Main Street, president.
-Luke’s desire to help people in such a time of need, and helping families create a meaningful funeral in time of need and his commitment to the community led him to the funeral business.
+Upon completing his degree Luke attended mortuary school at Mid – America Funeral College in Louisville.
+Luke is a member of Immanuel Lutheran Church in Seymour.
+He is heavily involved in the community as a Board Member for Jackson County United Way and Schneck Hospital Planned Gifts Committee as well as President of Brownstown Ewing Main Street.
+This commitment to his community and a desire to help others by creating a meaningful funeral experience in time of need led him to the funeral business.